freegggg0705/rss/README.md

-About using side by side rss reader in https://freegggg0705.github.io/rss/simple/12345.html
+# About using side by side rss reader in https://freegggg0705.github.io/rss/simple/12345.html
-And About using column wise or grid wise rss reader in https://freegggg0705.github.io/rss/simple5/12345.html [Final Version]
+# And About using column wise or grid wise rss reader in https://freegggg0705.github.io/rss/simple5/12345.html [Final Version]
+> About use it reddit:
+You can turn your multireddit into rss by adding ".rss" after it, but remember to turn your multireddit to private
+You can also turn your reddit frontpage into subreddit, getting the link from your profile in old reddit You can use https://www.reddit.com/r/gifsgonewild/top/.rss?t=month [hour/day/week/year/all] [best/new/rising/hot]

 ---for reference of different version---
 https://freegggg0705.github.io/rss/simple2/12345.html  [First try that work]
 https://freegggg0705.github.io/rss/simple3/12345.html  [Ehancement]